 Options to increase shelter capacity

-Priorities/Strategies identified in the recent stakeholder input process for the Austin Resource Center for the Homeless include for what the community needs beyond the downtown shelter system:
+Priorities/Strategies identified in the recent stakeholder input process for the Austin Resource Center for the Homeless include addressing community needs beyond the downtown shelter system.
+Community Trust learnings will inform how to strategically and creatively address gaps.